jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     }
     ```

+1. Create a new `Models` directory
-1. Create a new "Models" directory, then add this class:
+1. Create a new class `CalculatedPayment` in the `Models` directory, set its contents to the following:

     ```csharp
     namespace PaymentService.Models